UX/UI Design | MARCH, 2024

 How did we solve the problem?

-I collaborated closely with PM and our Engineering team to translate the dashboard experience available on the AWS CloudWatch Console desktop version to the Mobile App experience.
+I collaborated closely with PM and our Engineering team to expand capabilities the dashboard experience available on the AWS CloudWatch Console desktop version to the iOS and Android platform experience.

 These collaborative discussions resulted in high-fidelity, clickable prototypes and redline design specifications I created for both iOS and Android platforms.

-These updated designs provided users with a native, searchable list to find custom CloudWatch dashboards and view the health and performance of their AWS resources and applications.
+The updated designs provided users with a new home screen card with a quick link to a native, searchable list to find custom CloudWatch dashboards and view the health and performance of their AWS resources and applications.

 How usable were our designs?